 After braving the too hot summers and too cold winters in Michigan for undergrad degrees at Calvin College, a year in Central America (also too hot) learning about community development and studying Spanish, a year in Washington D.C. (way too hot and humid in the summer) working with Sojourners and learning about faith-based organizing and policy advocacy, a year in Switzerland (not bad but too far from home) working with international faith-based service and justice efforts, and finally several years in the much too sunny Bay area of California for several years of graduate school (M.Div. and M.A. in Social Theory and Ethics) and work with environmental non-profits, she is so happy to be back in the perfect weather and outdoor setting of her homeland, the Puget Sound region of Washington state.

-Rachel is married to Zane and has two awesome preschool/toddler kids: Sam and Phoebe - they enjoy being outdoors on trails and beaches and gardening in the backyard.
+Rachel is married to Zane and has two awesome kids, Sam and Phoebe - they all enjoy being outdoors on trails and beaches and gardening in the backyard